-But when you’re on pursuit of the horizon it’s so important that you even out all of that time sitting in the driver’s seat with plenty of physical activity.
+After a day spent pursuing the horizon it’s so important that you balance out that time spent behind the wheel with some physical activity.
 Doing a little bit here and there will make a difference to your overall health, sleep and your mood.
 We aren’t suggesting you run several kilometres per day, instead here a few simple exercises you can adopt while you’re travelling in your caravan.

 - Good morning Push Ups